-Parallel to those researches, the study that is done by Sari (2012) concluded that organizational culture significantly affects the application effectiveness of public sector accounting.
-The magnitude of influence of organizational culture to the application effectiveness of public sector accounting falls into the medium category.
-This points out that organizational culture gives a significant contribution in increasing the application effectiveness of public sector accounting, however, it has not reached the maximum level expected.
-Reni (2019) concludes that organizational culture influences the financial management and advises that in order to create a good organizational culture, the entrenchment of habit needs to be applied to every organization activity.
-Inah et al (2014) reveal that in the research undertaken in Nigeria, organizational culture significantly affects the financial reporting practice.
-Brenkert (2004) suggests that individuals need to obey the organization’s spirit, competency rules, and moral commitment.
-Moral commitment has to be understood using simple terms which are to live by upholding ethical principles in honesty in representing financial statements that are supported by organizational culture.
-Lestari and Yadiati (2014) state in their scientific founding in Baitul Maal Wa Tamwil in Indonesia that organizational culture affects the financial reporting quality.
-Strong organizational culture indicates that baitul maal wa tamwil involves employees in decision making and gathers employees’ ideas, also adapts punishments and rewards in the application of organizational values.
-Other empirical research done by Ji et al (2017) shows a result that support the notion of financial reporting risks are related with job satisfaction, organizational culture, senior leadership.
-It states that the relationship between organizational culture and financial reporting risks is stronger for organizations with weaker dependency relationship among councils.
-Hence, work environment that is felt by employees seems to take important role in financial reporting risks.
-Yurekli (2016) based the research on seven hypotheses and one brings to light that one of dimensions of organizational culture affects the adoption of International Financial Reporting Standard (IFRS).
-Corresponding result was found in a research done by Gierusz and Kolesnik (2019) that shows organizational culture factor influences information scope that is used in IFRS financial report.
-Neidermeyer et al (2012) analyze the characteristics of culture as key factors within the development of accounting system globally and proves that the characteristics of culture are related with the delay aspect in adopting IFRS.
-An empirical research done by Hashim (2012) that was undertaken in firms listed in Main Board of Bursa Malaysia for periods of 1998 to 2006 found that financial reporting quality is affected by culture and most are affected by government regulations.
-Similar research was done by Tartaraj and Hoxha (2014) in Albania that supports the notion that culture influences financial reporting.
+Similarly, the study carried out by Sari (2012) reported that organizational culture has a significant effect on the efficient application of public sector accounting.
+The magnitude of this is classified in the medium category.
+This shows that it significantly contributes to boosting the effective application of public sector accounting.
+However, it has not reached the stipulated maximum level.
+Reni (2019) stated that organizational culture influences financial management, and it is advised that in order to create an ideal culture, an entrenched habit needs to be applied in every activity.
+Inah et al. (2014) stated that in a research carried out in Nigeria, organizational culture significantly affects the practice of financial reporting.
+Brenkert (2004) reported that individuals need to obey the organization’s spirit, competency rules, and moral commitment, which needs to be understood by using simple terms as well as upholding ethical principles and honesty in preparing financial statements.
+Based on the research carried out by Lestari and Yadiati (2014), it was reported that scientific founding in Baitul Maal Wa Tamwil in Indonesia showed that organizational culture affects the quality of financial reporting.
+A firm organizational culture implies that baitul maal wa tamwil involves employees in decision making, thereby gaining ideas.
+It also includes punishments and rewards in the application of organizational values.

+Conversely, other empirical studies carried out by Ji et al. (2017) stated certain research results that support the notion that risks associated with financial reporting are related to job satisfaction, organizational culture, and senior leadership.
+It was further reported that the relationship between organizational culture and financial reporting risks is stronger in companies that weakly depend on its councils.
+Therefore, an ideal work environment seems to play an important role in financial reporting risks.
+Yurekli (2016) carried out a research based on seven hypotheses, and one of them emphasizes that a certain dimension of organizational culture affects the adoption of the International Financial Reporting Standard (IFRS).
+A similar result was discovered in a research carried out by Gierusz and Kolesnik (2019), which stated that organizational culture influences the scope of information applied in the IFRS financial report.
+Neidermeyer et al. (2012) analyse the characteristics of culture, which is a key factor in the global development of the accounting system, and it also shows that they are also related to the aspect of delay involved in adopting IFRS.
+Empirical research carried out by Hashim (2012) was undertaken in firms listed in the Main Board of Bursa Malaysia from 1998 to 2006 discovered that the quality of financial reporting is affected by culture and often by government regulations.
+Similar research was carried out by Tartaraj and Hoxha (2014) in Albania, which supports the notion that culture influences financial reporting.

-According to the elaboration of theoretical frameworks and some empirical researches mentioned about, we build the hypothesis as follows:
+Conversely, the elaboration of theoretical frameworks and some earlier reported empirical studies led to the generation of the hypothesis, which is stated as follows:

 H1: Organizational culture affects financial reporting.